MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### How does the data in the content pack differ from the data in the usage reports?

 The underlying data you see in the content pack matches the data you see in the activity reports in the Microsoft 365 admin center.
-The key differences are that in the admin portal data is available for the last 7/30/90/180 days while the content pack presents data on a monthly basis for up to 12 months.
+The key differences are that in the admin center data is available for the last 7/30/90/180 days while the content pack presents data on a monthly basis for up to 12 months.

 In addition, user level details in the content pack are only available for the last complete month for users who were assigned a product license and performed an activity.